Skip to main content

 How many specialisations should I present?

 Focused.
 Three to five clear focus areas (e.g. start-ups, GmbH, freelancers, digital accounting, international tax law, inheritance and gift tax) work more strongly than ten broad listings.
-Each focus area gets a dedicated subpage with concrete client questions and solutions - that ranks for exactly these searches and positions you as a specialist.
+Each focus area gets a dedicated subpage with typical client questions and general orientation - this lets the website cover concrete searches and show your specialisation factually.

 How do I make digital competence visible?